“I wouldn’t know where to begin or how to place value on my work without this workshop.”

 - UCLA is presenting the workshop for a record 8th time!

-- Registration is now open.
-This course often sells out.
+- Registration is still open.
 Limited seating!

 - Join me at ASMP San Diego for a night of talking business.
 We’ll discuss real contracts, licensing & combating infringement.